Common Well Pump Problems & What They Mean

 Typical Repair & Replacement Costs (2026)

+National 2026 data shows the average well pump replacement runs roughly $1,800 to $1,900, with a typical range of $975 to $2,825.
 Costs vary by region, well depth, labor rates, and required wiring or pipework.
-Always get at least 2–3 quotes.
+Always get at least 2 to 3 quotes.

 How Long Does a Well Pump Last?

-Most well pumps last 8 to 15 years, though high-quality submersible pumps with proper maintenance can stretch to 10–20 years.
-Jet pumps above ground typically fall on the shorter end of that range.
-Factors like water quality (hard water, sand, or sediment), daily usage demand, and well depth all affect how quickly a pump ages.
+Most well pumps last 8 to 15 years, though high-quality submersible pumps with proper maintenance can stretch to 15 to 25 years.
+Jet pumps above ground typically fall on the shorter end, around 7 to 12 years, because they're exposed to surface conditions.
+Factors like water quality (hard water, sand, or sediment), daily usage demand, well depth, and electrical surges all affect how quickly a pump ages.

 Repair vs. Replace: How to Decide